rojanjose/max-slm/content/MaximoManage/Manage-Work-With-Assets.md

 ## Lab Story Line

 A Water Resource Authority (WRA) is setting a new plant and wants to configure the assets used for wastewater treatment.
+This lab walks you through the steps an Asset Manager will take to create the assets manually in the system.

 ## Lab Script